WayScripts/rs_outfitbag/README.md

 ## Events

 ### Client Events
-- `way_outfitbag:open`: Opens the outfit bag interface.
+- `rs_outfitbag:open`: Opens the outfit bag interface.
-- `way_outfitbag:placed`: Triggered when a bag is placed.
+- `rs_outfitbag:placed`: Triggered when a bag is placed.
-- `way_outfitbag:pickedup`: Triggered when a bag is picked up.
+- `rs_outfitbag:pickedup`: Triggered when a bag is picked up.

 ### Server Events
-- `way_outfitbag:placedBag`: Handles server-side logic when a bag is placed.
+- `rs_outfitbag:placedBag`: Handles server-side logic when a bag is placed.
-- `way_outfitbag:pickedupBag`: Handles server-side logic when a bag is picked up.
+- `rs_outfitbag:pickedupBag`: Handles server-side logic when a bag is picked up.

 ---

 ## Debugging

 Set `Config.Debug = true` to enable console prints.
-Look for messages prefixed with `[Way Outfit Bag | DEBUG]` to track actions and troubleshoot issues.
+Look for messages prefixed with `[RS Outfit Bag | DEBUG]` to track actions and troubleshoot issues.

 ---